Janja Garnbret was born to climb.

 Tomoa Narasake, Kokoro Fujii and Garnbret's rival in Austria Akiyo Noguchi will all be hoping to land sport climbing's first Olympic gold on their home turf.

-Forty athletes comprising twenty men and twenty women will compete in a format combining lead, bouldering and speed events.
+Forty athletes comprising 20 men and 20 women will compete in a format combining lead, bouldering and speed events.